Norway vs Sweden: Which Scandinavian country should you visit?

 The Stockholm Archipelago

-Both countries have a lot to offer.
-Norway is the place to be if you’re into mountains, glaciers, and fjords.
+Both countries have a lot to offer nature lovers.
+If you’re into mountains, glaciers, and fjords, Norway is the place to be.
 If forests, lakes and islands are more your jam, you may prefer Sweden.

 Related: Why consider solo travel in Scandinavia